wetryingtodorock/getblock-docs/en/rpc-service/trx/rest/trx_wallet_easytransferbyprivate.md

 ---
-title: trx:/wallet/easytransferbyprivate \[POST\] {disallowed}
+title: trx:/wallet/easytransferbyprivate  {disallowed} - TRON
-description: Easily transfer from an address using the private key.
-There is asecurity risk.
-This interface service has been shutdown by the Trongrid.Please use the offline mode or the node deployed by yourself.
+description: Example code for the trx:/wallet/easytransferbyprivate  {disallowed} rest method. Сomplete guide on how to use trx:/wallet/easytransferbyprivate  {disallowed} rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters